-Sitting in his cabin after three hours spent slaving through the backlog of mission reports, Saren turned on the video feed.
+After three hours of slaving through the backlog of mission reports, Saren turned on the video feed.
 The entire ship was covered with hidden cameras – every space other than the bathroom.
-None of them showing anything, now.
+None of them showed anything, now.
 Nihlus was out drinking himself to death or whatever it was he liked to do on leave and Saren was enjoying the brief spell of solitude.

-Not that Nihlus’ presence bothered him; not anymore.
-He had become a slightly inconvenient fact of Saren’s life, not unlike the tiresome recoil compensators on the primary cannon.
+Not that Nihlus’ presence bothered him.
+Not anymore.
+He had become a slightly inconvenient fact of Saren’s life, not unlike the tiresome recoil compensators on the Virial’s primary cannon.
 The ship was getting old, and needed upgrades Saren would never have considered, say, five years before.
 It was undeniable that the systems worked better with the upgrades, but they were mismatched with the underlying outdated technology, and needed weekly maintenance – checking, cleaning, oiling – which was often more than Saren could afford to do.
-And then, when he needed the cannon to shoot, it would use Nihlus’ voice to say, nah, I’d rather watch retarded extranet sitcoms.
+And then, when he needed the cannon to shoot, it would use Nihlus’ voice to say, nah, I’d rather watch stupid extranet sitcoms.

 Saren played the recording.
 Cam1 caught him in the airlock, putting on his boots.
 On Cam3, Nihlus was in the kitchen, picking crumbs from a plate and then finally licking it.
 Saren cringed.
 His airlock self called out, “I’m gone,” and Nihlus replied with a, “Have fun!” delivered in an unusual, edgy tone.

-Don’t be a dick, he censured himself.
+Don’t be so stingy, he censured himself.
 Nihlus had been exquisite.

 And for once, there had been no outstanding issues of morality for the two of them to argue about.
 So why would he go back and analyze it?

-It became clear seconds later, though no less confusing.
+It became clear seconds later.
 Nihlus paused the recording, took up a combat stance, then made a slow, careful pirouette, holding his arms up in guard at first, then opening them by degrees and swiping a wide circle.
 Saren couldn’t help puffing out a surprised chuckle.
 It was the Deccretion Disk mimetic.

 Not bad for a beginner.
 A non-biotic beginner.
 Who had no business stealing Saren’s moves, yet took every opportunity to do so.
 Saren had even taught him a few himself, but that brought him no closer to understanding why Nihlus would want to learn them.
 They were of no use to him in combat, and they weren’t physically demanding enough to make for effective training.

 “Son of a bitch,” Nihlus said, shaking his head, then started to examine the mimetic frame by frame, trying to catch the nuances.
 When he made the move again, it was almost passable.
-His arms were flaring too far out and his weight wasn’t distributed optimally, but on the third try… Saren was impressed.
+His arms were flaring too far out and his weight wasn’t distributed optimally, but for the third try… Saren was impressed.
 Not an uncommon occurrence in relation to Nihlus’ physical prowess.
 If only he had been born a biotic… The satisfied half-smile slowly dried away from Saren’s face.
 If Nihlus had been a biotic in addition to being an outlander among his own people, he’d have drowned in loneliness and self-loathing.
-Even as it was, he hadn’t been far from it when Saren had taken him in.
+He hadn’t been far from it when Saren had taken him in.

 Nihlus tried the move several more times, getting better and better, but missing several key details that couldn’t be resolved from the footage.
 It was an advanced mimetic, perhaps one of the most complex moves in Saren’s repertoire; without proper instruction, blind repetition would only lead to building up bad habits.
 As if thinking the same thing, Nihlus stopped and muttered, “Got to get him to show me.”

-Saren huffed at sexy; he took his biotic abilities seriously.
+Saren snorted at ‘sexy’; he took his abilities seriously.
 Which Nihlus seemed to know very well.

 “There’s nothing ‘sexy’ about using biotics to kill people, Nihlus,” he said in a surprisingly good imitation of Saren’s voice.
 A bit too wordy, Saren thought, but he was well amused.

-“Awwww, come on,” Nihlus said, making a parody of his own ass-kissing persona.
+“Awwww, come on,” Nihlus continued, making a parody of his own supplicant persona.
 “Please?
 Pretty please?”

 “No,” he answered himself in Saren’s voice, and this time, the tone and the inflections were perfect.
 “This is a waste of your time.
 And mine.”

-Saren frowned and leaned back, pausing the feed.
+Saren paused the feed and leaned back.
 The tone and the inflections were too perfect and suddenly he was sure that Nihlus was spot-on: that was what he’d have said.
 Here, in the privacy of his room and his thoughts, it was easy to think that he would have been kind, but apparently Nihlus had the better grasp of his behavioral patterns.
-Which wasn’t overly surprising.
+Which wasn’t surprising.
 Nihlus was a keen judge of character.
 Still, it was unsettling.
 Why should it be difficult to be kind to him?

-Saren paused the video again.
-Then rewound several seconds back, turned up the volume and, after a moment of debating with himself, the auto-captioning too.
+With a deep frown, Saren rewound the video, turned up the volume and, after a moment of debating with himself, the auto-captioning too.
 “TALKING TO YOURSELF?
 WATCHING ME SHED BLOOD INSTEAD OF WHATEVER NORMAL PEOPLE WATCH TO GET OFF?
 THAT’S SICK.”